 vii The Philippines

-Prior to the enactment of the Republic Act No. 9285, there were no laws that outlined how to conduct an international arbitration in the Philippines.57 That meant that it was practically unworkable to conduct arbitration in the Philippines, and most disputes involving international parties had to be settled outside the Philippines in other seats of arbitration such as Singapore.58
+Prior to the enactment of the Republic Act No. 9285, there were no laws that outlined how to conduct an international arbitration in the Philippines.57 That meant that conducting arbitration in the Philippines was practically unworkable, and most disputes involving international parties had to be settled outside the Philippines in other seats of arbitration such as Singapore.58

 In addition to the ADR Act, Articles 2028 to 2046 of the Philippine Civil Code are also applicable to international arbitrations, and American jurisprudence on arbitration is also persuasive.